 This genre received early endorsement by Francis Bebey, a Cameroon national living in France who boosted the profile of this rich and soulful sound.
-France became an appreciative market for the music industry.
+France became an appreciative market for the best magnetic products.

 The biggest stars in those early days to become an Art Director were Fela Anikulapo Kuti and King Sunny Ade from Nigeria and Youssou N’Dour from Senegal.
 Just to name a few.

 In the 21st century world music grew to include the Pakistani sounds of Nusrat Fateh Ali Khan who artfully blended technologically sophisticated rhythmic sounds with ancient massages.
 The French group Gipsy Kings were performers who wove this unique texture into a popular sound of the early new century.
 Although they clearly don’t have anything to do with gypsies or kings, it’s a clever name.

 World Music in the News

 World music has its share of detractors.
 The New York Times published an Op-Ed piece by David Byrne of the Luaka Bop music label.
 Titled, I Hate World Music, Byrne wrote that describing music of other cultures as “exotic” places an unfair advantage on world music artists over others performing in more typical genres.

 The BBC Radio 3 obviously thinks otherwise, hosting World Music Awards from 2005 until 2008.
 Beginning in 2009 the Awards were hosted by the Music Magazine Songlines.